Taran05/Consultpedia/README.md

 This is a Single Page Appliaction with client-side rendering.
 It includes [backend](https://github.com/Taran05/Consultpedia/tree/master/backend) and [frontend](https://github.com/Taran05/Consultpedia/tree/master/frontend) two seperate projects on different branches.
 The frontend client makes API calls to the backend server when it is running.

+The application has 3 diffeent actors:
+1) Manager (They act like an admin & manages all the details of employee and customer)
+2) Employee (They can add/remove products, maintain customer's information, view/update stocks, cancel/confirm customer orders)
+3) Customer (They can register, login, buy products, checkout cart, view orders, etc)

 ## Screenshot